RyanMKrol/RefreshLatestGitProjects/README.md

 ## Why?

-I found that when I was doing a clean up of my repositories in GitHub, I'd typically do the following:
+I found that when I was cleaning up my repositories in GitHub and archiving projects that were no longer active, I'd typically do the following:

 1. Update the README to provide a reason for deprecation
 1. Put the repo into public archive mode